zeko-1/2026-NVIDIA/team-submissions/PRD-template.md

 * **Relevance:** [How does this paper support your plan?]
     * *Example:* "Reference: 'QAOA for MaxCut.'
 Relevance: Although LABS is different from MaxCut, this paper demonstrates how parameter concentration can speed up optimization, which we hope to replicate."

+ __________________________
+ • Algorithm: Quantum Approximate Optimization Algorithm (QAOA).

+• Motivation: We chose QAOA because it is specifically designed for combinatorial optimization problems like LABS.
+It allows us to map the sequence energy to a Hamiltonian that can be solved on a quantum simulator.

+• Literature Review:
+• Reference: "QAOA for MaxCut" by Farhi et al.
+• Relevance: It provides the foundational framework for encoding binary problems into quantum circuits.

 ---

 ## 3. The Acceleration Strategy